Rapidly deploying on-device eye tracking by distilling visual foundation models: Experimental design

 \subsection{Dataset}

-We evaluate our method using data collected with Project Aria~\cite{mansour2025enabling}.
-Following the Aria convention, our real dataset comprises 6,299 recordings from 2,222 crowd-sourced participants, split into training and validation sets with 1,825 and 397 participants, respectively.
-Gaze ground truths of the 1,825 participants in the training set are not used during training to mimic unlabeled data streams.
-Gaze prediction uses binocular eye-tracking camera streams from two global-shutter monochrome cameras with diffused IR illumination.
-The ET cameras record at 20\,fps for approximately 60 seconds per recording; we subsample by a factor of 10 for training efficiency.
+We evaluate our method on data collected with Project Aria~\cite{mansour2025enabling}.
+Following the Aria convention, our real dataset comprises 6,299 recordings from 2,222 crowd-sourced participants, partitioned into training and validation splits of 1,825 and 397 participants, respectively.
+To simulate the unlabeled-data setting, we withhold the ground-truth gaze labels for the training set.
+Input images are captured by two global-shutter monochrome cameras under diffused infrared illumination.
+The ET cameras record at 20\,fps for approximately 60 seconds per recording; we temporally subsample by a factor of 10 for training efficiency.
 Each eye camera captures at $640 \times 480$ resolution, which we downsample to $320 \times 240$ following \cite{mansour2025enabling}.
-The dataset provides aligned 3D gaze targets, from which we compute gaze rays using a fixed origin derived from a nominal interpupillary distance of 63.5\,mm.
-Our synthetic dataset consists of 165K frames with 998 subjects, rendered using Blender.
+The dataset provides aligned 3D gaze targets.
+We compute gaze rays using a fixed origin derived from a nominal interpupillary distance of 63.5\,mm.
+Our synthetic data comprise 165K frames from 998 subjects, rendered in Blender.